Package 'archeofrag'

 sel.layers

 Character.
-The identifier(s) of the stratigraphic layers to retrieve.
+The identifier(s) of the stratigraphic spatial units to retrieve.

 Details

-This function is only a convenient function to extract the subgraphs of selected stratigraphic layers (or any other type of archaeological spatial unit).
+This function is only a convenient function to extract the subgraphs of selected archaeological spatial unit (stratigraphic layer or any other type of spatial unit).
 A graph is created for each layer in the vertex attribute given by the layer.attr argument.

 Value